 Created a repo for training and showing others how to use Ansible and Python, they are powerful tools to do system automation and orchestration.
 I am happy to do talks and conferences to share knowledge.
 Check out the repo: AnsibleExamples and Contact me

-I am also familliar with DataDog, NewRelic but always looking to control my own metrics and monitroing systems to further automate, currently working on graphing all Icinga metrics in Grafana.
+Always reasearching free open source metrics and monitroing systems to further automate with data and finding issues in systems.
+Currently working on a framework for graphing Icinga / Prometheus metrics in Grafana.
 Check out AutoIcinga and AutoNagios

 Open Source Projects on GitHub: https://github.com/electronicsleep